 Because many of these disease observations identified corals only to genus, disease prevalence data were summarized at the genus level.
 All three resources represent coral surveys over time, ranging from 5 to 16 years.
 We chose such long-term datasets in an attempt to minimize the potential effects of specific events (e.g., bleaching in a single summer) and instead to capture more general trends in disease susceptibility across species, if such trends were present.
 Summarizing these data at the genus level was thus part of a comparative strategy, enabling us to extract overall trends and average out local circumstances, so that we could find holobiont features that control disease resistance that may protect some corals but not others.
 When summarizing at the genus level, individual counts of healthy corals or corals with specific diseases were summed within coral genera across these datasets.

 To ensure sufficient replication, we excluded coral genera with fewer than 100 observed individuals.
 This minimal count was selected because it is the lowest frequency at which diseases with a reasonably high frequency (e.g., 5%) can be reliably detected.
 (With 100 counts, there is a >95% chance of detecting at least one count of any disease present with >= 5% prevalence; cumulative binomial, 100 trials, success chance = 0.05).
 Because only very rarely observed taxa were removed, this filtering preserved 99.8% of total observations.
 Ultimately, our genus-level summary produced a table with 581,311 observations across 60 coral genera (Supplementary Data Table 1d).
+For a breakdown of disease susceptibility by coral host genus, see Supplementary Fig. S5A.

 Summary of the microbiome data by coral host genus.
 Statistical summaries of microbiome community composition were calculated for each sample in QIIME264, and then summarized within anatomical compartments and coral genera.
 These summaries of coral microbiome alpha diversity were richness (observed features per 1000 reads), evenness (the Gini Index), and Simpson’s Index, which combines both richness and evenness.
 Thus, each combination of coral genus and anatomical compartment — such as Acropora mucus — was assigned an average α-diversity value.

-Simpson’s Index, which is of particular importance in these results, is at its highest when a single taxon is the only one present in microbiome, and at its lowest when there are both a large number of taxa, and all taxa have equal abundance.
+Simpson’s Index, which is of particular importance in these results, is at its highest when a single taxon is the only one present in microbiome, and at its lowest when there are both a large number of taxa, and all taxa have equal abundance (or relative abundance).
 Thus, this measure is reduced both by community richness and community evenness (Simpson’s Index is closely related to Simpson’s Diversity, which is calculated as 1 - Simpson’s Index, such that more rich or even communities produce higher values).

 Construction of a genus level trait table.
 The summarized, genus-level disease susceptibility data compiled from all disease projects, and the summarized genus-level microbiome diversity data (see above) were combined to form a trait table that was used in subsequent evolutionary modeling.
 Additionally, the relative abundance of ‘dominant’ microbes analyzed in this study was averaged within genera and added to this genus-level trait table.